List of Latinised names: Humanist names with Latin and Greek elements

 'lärda namn' or 'humanistnamn'.
 Further reasons for assuming such internationally recognisable names, especially in Scandinavia, included leaving agrarian conditions behind and embracing an urban and cosmopolitan way of life.

 Some academics never had a surname nor a patronymic surname as per their region of origin.
 However, academics came to Central European universities from all corners of Europe, with surnames from rare languages, so clarity in distinguishing students was necessary.
 Some Latinizations and Grecizations are exact vernacular translations of profession surnames or dwelling names, but others seem to bear no known connection or resemblance.
 Humanist names reached varying degrees of stability and heritability, and some exist to this day.

+Recent articles and dissertation by Daniel Kroiß have systematically categorized the origin of Humanist names and their declension patterns in the German and Dutch speaking regions.
 Some humanist names derived from common professions as replacements of the vernacular term, and were found throughout Central European university cities.
 They included:

 Some humanist surnames that were not clearly based on profession or location included:

 Other sources of English Latinized names

 The Complete Peerage (1913) states concerning the Latinization of English names: "When a clerk had to render a name in a charter he usually sought for the nearest Latin equivalent, sometimes took a correct one, as "de Bello Campo" for "Beauchamp"; sometimes a grotesque one".
 The latter refers to the mediaeval Anglo-Norman family of Orescuilz, which held amongst others the Somersetshire manor of Sandford Orcas (named after it), whose surname was Latinised as de Aureis Testiculis, from French "Couilles d'Or".